Battle of the Saw: Trap

-Eventually Hamilcar trapped the rebels in a pass or pinned them against a mountain range; some nearby hills or mountains were known as "the Saw" because of their supposed likeness of their outline to the tool.
+Eventually Hamilcar trapped the rebels in a pass or pinned them against a mountain range; some nearby hills or mountains were known as "the Saw" because of the supposed likeness of their outline to the tool.
 Hoyos suggests that the rebels had relaxed their guard in a supposedly secure area believing that they had broken contact with the Carthaginians, but that Naravas's skilled scouts identified their location.
 They were then surprised by Hamilcar, and deterred from immediate attack by his elephants and cavalry superiority.
 By the time they had grasped the situation the Carthaginian army had fortified itself in positions where the terrain was what Polybius describes as "unhelpful" to the rebels and any attack by them was clearly hopeless.
 The rebels at this point were estimated to still be more than 40,000 strong, excluding slaves and prisoners.
 They had access to water but none to food, and had likely already foraged the immediate area bare.
 The Carthaginians could move freely to gather food from a wide area.

 Pinned against mountains and with their food exhausted, over several weeks the rebels ate their horses, their prisoners and then their slaves.
 Several messengers were despatched to Tunis; it is not known if any got through.
 The rebels hung on, hoping that Mathos would sortie from Tunis to rescue them.
 Whether or not Mathos was informed of events, he did not move.
 Possibly he was not informed, or possibly he felt pinned in place by the 10,000 defenders of Carthage under Hanno.
 The surrounded troops blamed their leaders for their situation and eventually they were forced to attempt a parley with Hamilcar.
 Hamilcar took Spendius, Autaritus, Zarzas and their lieutenants prisoner and the Carthaginians then attacked the leaderless, starving rebels with their whole force, led by their elephants.
 All of the rebels were killed; any who surrendered were thrown under the feet of the elephants.
 Carthaginian casualties were light.